LeTrongDat/number-converter/README.md

 ## Run

-`make run-vn`: Run the programm with vietnamese language.

-`make run-en`: Run the programm with english language.

-`make run-h`: See the list of all available options.
+    make run-vn:    Run the programm with vietnamese language. make run-en:    Run the programm with english language. make run-h:     See the list of all available options.